Wednesday, December 31, 2014

 The hired hand, Samuel Coleman, must have been trusted by everyone, as he tended William throughout the agonizing days of his decline.
 William W Maddox died on December 1, 1869.
 His burial place is unknown, though it is likely on or near the family farm.

-Be sure to follow me to a new blog, Murder at Mauvaisterre Creek, where the evidence will be revealed in 2015.
+Be sure to follow the story at another blog, Murder at Mauvaisterre Creek, where the evidence will be explored.

 Saturday, November 15, 2014